i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 ---

-#### Lesson 1.2: The Lab – Building and Using Our 4-Bit Register
+#### Lesson 1.2: The Lab – Building and Using Our 4-Bit Input Interface

-It's time to stop talking and start building.
-A **register** is a fundamental piece of computer hardware that holds a single piece of data.
-Our 4-bit register will be our simple keyboard, allowing us to manually input any number from `0` to `15`.
+It’s time to stop talking and start building!
+Our **4-bit input interface** will act as a simple “keyboard,” letting us manually input any number from 0 to 15 in binary.
+Using levers, we will set the bits by flipping them up for `1` and down for `0`.
+A simple setup that will enable us to create binary numbers we can see and use.

 ##### Materials Needed